JeffMorhous/judoscale-content/configure-aws-ecs-with-terraform.md

 # Mastering AWS ECS Configuration with Terraform

 Managing infrastructure for web applications is a complex endeavor, and using Amazon Web Services is no exception.
-Using an Infrastructure as Code tool like Terraform to provision and change resources for AWS makes the process more straight forward and repeatable.
+Using an Infrastructure as Code tool like Terraform to provision and change resources for AWS makes the process more straightforward and repeatable.
 In this article, you'll learn how to create an ECS cluster with Terraform that runs a simple Node app in a Docker container.

 To complete this tutorial, you'll need to have a few things installed, most notably: